-This film, then, is a solid gold testament to one of the legends of Heavy Metal, and it’s told in such a sensitive, honest, respectful, and at times funny way that you can’t help but be entertained.
+Dreamers Never Die is a solid gold testament to one of the legends of Heavy Metal.
+It’s told in such a sensitive, honest, respectful, and at times funny way that you can’t help but be entertained.

 It’s put together in a way that Metal fans will instantly get.
 It’s got some hilarious in-jokes that Metal fans will love, but it’s also got a much wider appeal.

 If you’re already a fan, you’ll still learn stuff you didn’t know, and if you weren’t a Dio fan at the start of the film, I would bet good money that you will be by the end.

 Review by Mark Rotherham.

 In Part One, Wendy discusses Ronnie’s severed thumb, those doo-wop recordings, her role as manager and her relationship with Sharon Osbourne and Mick Wall.
 You can read Part One at https://www.metaltalk.net/wendy-dio-we-wanted-to-portray-ronnie-james-dio-throughout-his-life.php